Khalid Masood: What we know about the London attacker

 • Masood's movements before the attack.
 Authorities have searched addresses in Birmingham and elsewhere, but the attacker's whereabouts before Wednesday have not yet been confirmed.

+• His motive.
+A UK official told CNN: "52 is interesting.
+Not the usual young pup profile" for an ideologically-driven attacker.

+• How he was radicalized.
+Rowley said the main line of inquiry was whether he was radicalized through influences in a community, influences from overseas, or through online propaganda.

-• Whether the attacker acted alone.
-A number of arrests have been made in Birmingham connected with the attack, but it is not clear how those detained were associated with the attacker.
+• Whether he acted alone.
+A number of arrests have been made -- in Birmingham, the West Midlands, London and the north west of England -- in connection with the attack, but it is not clear how those detained were associated with the attacker.

 • The veracity of Amaq's claim.
 Just because the ISIS-linked news agency asserted the attack was carried out by one of its "soldiers" does not necessarily mean the group had any direct connections to the attacker.